 This antique, second-hand book market is aptly located in Rua Anchieta – just outside the world’s oldest bookstore, Livraria Bertrand – and is held every Saturday from roughly 10 am to 5 pm.
 Flick through the vast collection of books, magazines, comics and posters, in a range of different languages – but, of course, mainly Portuguese.

 For anyone with an interest in Portuguese history and culture, you are certain to find a book to feed your curiosity at this flea market.
 Chat to the locals who man the stalls, or simply wander through the crowds, taking in the endless sea of books and book lovers.
-Whether it’s the vintage postcards or a dusty, leather-bound novel that catches your eye, you won’t walk away empty-handed.
+Whether the vintage postcards or a dusty, leather-bound novel catches your eye, you won’t walk away empty-handed.